guardian/what-if-local-news/README.md

 To view the inserted results navigate to the hardcoded localhost port: `http://127.0.0.1:9200/` And look at the index you have just created: `http://127.0.0.1:9200/council-contracts/_search?q=*`

+## To add a new type of file

+New types of file need to have new data parsing models associated with them.
+These are found in the `cli` directory under `parsers`.

 ### Other docker commands